Tecvoc/TicketBook/README.md

 ## A sample app for bookig movie tickets

+* Python 3.8, Django 3.2, along with the django rest framework is used to build the application
+* Token Authentication is used so that only registered users can book a ticket
 * For simplicity it is assumed that each cinema hall has only one auditorium